-(b) measured at amortised cost and for which fair values are disclosed in the financial statements.
+(a) recognised and measured at fair value and (b) measured at amortised cost and for which fair values are disclosed in the financial statements.

 To provide an indication about the reliability of the inputs used in determining fair value, the Group has classified its financial instruments into three levels prescribed under the Indian Accounting Standard 113.
-An explanation of
+An explanation of each level follows undermeath the table.